 the central United States

 Clouds of Profuse Soft Pink Blossoms: My Experience With Mimosas

-Hummingbirds, butterflies, deer, birds and bees, all love mimosa trees.
-They smell wonderful, and they are my favorite trees in Texas, the first place I am aware of having seen them.
-I always look forward to their blossoms that usually appear in late spring and last for several weeks.
+Hummingbirds, butterflies, deer, birds, and bees, all love mimosa trees.
+They smell wonderful, and they are my favorite trees in Texas, which is the first place I am aware of having seen them.
+I always look forward to their blossoms, which usually appear in late spring and last for several weeks.

-That vision of the blossoms on the mimosa tree that I saw for the first time in my life that evening has remained with me.
+The first vision of those blossoms has remained with me for years.
 That was when I first learned that the leaves of the mimosa fold for the night.
 I often wish I could have gotten a photo, but it probably would not have turned out well in such low light anyway.

 - U.S. Dept. of Agriculture

 - University of Florida Lee County Extension

 It's mid-May and my mimosa tree has no leaves.
 Is it dead?

 If it still has no leaves by the first week of July, it very well may be dead.
 Most of the mimosa trees here in North Texas don't blossom until late May or the first part of June.
 Be patient.
 Mimosa trees are not trusting that bad weather is over.
 They like to be positive.
 Many times here in North Texas we have had everything leafed out and blossoms everywhere only to get a hard freeze, and all the blossoms and new leaves are burned off and must start all over.
 Mimosas seem to know this.

 For how long does the mimosa tree produce these poisonous seed pods and during what time of year?